 - Stimulating the g-spot will be most easily achieved with a dildo or bunny-type vibrator.
 Any toy that is firm for g-spot stimulation or that curves for stimulation of the g-spot will do.

-- A lot of clitoral stimulation is great, but also stimulate the urethra by massaging inside the top of your vagina.
+- A lot of clitoral stimulation is great(check my guides on the best bullet vibrators and the best wand vibrators), but also stimulates the urethra by massaging inside the top of your vagina.
 It’s important to do this around the opening and inside a few inches.
 Many women find urethral stimulation very pleasant in its own right.

 - Keeping up the clitoral stimulation you may also want to try and stimulate the g-spot .
 Some women like g-spot stimulation, others find it too sensitive, or don’t feel much at all from this type of stimulation.